 Phase 1: The Infrastructure

-In my builds, it’s actually quite awhile before there is any building at all…
+In my builds, it’s actually quite a while before there is any building at all…

 1. Cutting Holes!

 That’s a nice van you have there.
 Why don’t we start by cutting some giant holes in it!
 I like to jump right into the fire and start off the adventure with all the holes in the exterior of the van.
 For me it’s good to get this out of the way and, practically speaking, it’s much easier to clean up all the metal shavings when there isn’t anything in the van which you definitely want to do so they don’t stick around rusting away.
 By the way, there is another word for this stuff: swarf.
 Metal Swarf.
 I’ll be adding that to my ever-expanding list of rock band names.
-Anyway, in goes the windows, vent fans, shore power inlet, water fill/city water inlet, and so on.
+Anyway, in go the windows, vent fans, shore power inlet, water fill/city water inlet, and so on.
 Part of installing the Maxxfan vent fan is making a simple wooden frame for it.

 2. Grey Tank/Drains

 The van won’t be getting any lighter (or higher off the ground) during the build and every millimeter matters when you’re spending a day underneath your van so I’ll tackle the grey water tank next.
 This is one of my least favorite projects.
+These days it’s easier with a Promaster because of our awesome Promaster grey water tank.

 3. Shower Pan

-Full size showers/wet baths are controversial in camper vans – many think it’s a waste of space.
-Personally it’s one of my favorite things in the van.
+Full-size showers/wet baths are controversial in camper vans – many think it’s a waste of space.
+Personally, it’s one of my favorite things in the van.
 Having a dedicated space to shower and do your toilet business in privacy is pretty great in my book.
 But, if you’re a pull-out-a-toilet-with-no-walls-around-it kind of person, you can skip right over this and wave to the other shoppers in the Walmart parking lot while sitting on your throne.
 At this point in the build, I will install my shower pan (on it’s platform) and plumb the drain into the grey tank.
 I like having this shower pan assembly directly on the van floor instead of on top of the subfloor to save that tiny bit of headroom.
 Plumbing the grey water tank vent is part of this process as well and requires yet another hole in the van.
 If you’re like me you’ll become increasingly comfortable with making holes in your van through the process – going from traumatic to just deeply uncomfortable.

 4. Floor Insulation & Subfloor